 A brand identity redesign for Eat Offbeat, a caterer delivers authentic ethnic meals that are conceived, prepared and delivered by refugees in NYC.
 Eat Offbeat recruits and trains refugees resettled in the NY area, and builds on their culinary heritage and home-cooking skills to develop an authentic and exciting menu under the supervision of a Head Chef.
-The goal of this project is to give Eat Offbeat a stronger brand image while emphasize its multicultural authenticity.
+The goal of this project is to give Eat Offbeat a modern look while emphasize its multicultural authenticity.

 One of the challenges is representation.
 How to create the feeling of multicultural without making it looks like a specific culture since all the refugee now are New Yorkers?
 Steering away from country flags, I dived into the concept of home and memories.
 Eventually, the concept of home quilt came to my mind.